Skip to main content

 Lineage analysis

-This document provides SQL queries for lineage analysis scenarios in Atlan using Lakehouse (MDLH).
+This page provides SQL queries for lineage analysis scenarios using Atlan Lakehouse.

 Before you begin